 How can I help the biofuel movement?

-Currently, the most important thing is talking to your legislators.
-Find your district office, set up an appointment, and educate your assemblyperson and state senator on the problems with the RIAB and the overarching regulations for small-scale and family-based biofuel environmentalism.
+Currently, the most important things are talking to your legislators and attending RIAB meetings.
+If you have the time and money to personally attend RIAB meetings, please go and speak up about the problems with personal-use veggie oil transportation.
+For legislative action, find your district office, set up an appointment, and educate your assemblyperson and state senator on the problems with the RIAB and the overarching regulations for small-scale and family-based biofuel environmentalism.
 We have found that emails and letters tend to not get as much of a response for this complicated and esoteric issue.
 In-person meetings are the best way to get their attention, and when they learn the truth, they tend to side with the environmentalists and civil libertarians.

 California resident Nick Pisca, co-creator of WVO Power Travel and Awareness, has been working with his legislators to explain these issues.
 Senator Steven Bradford and Assemblywoman Autumn Burke‘s offices have been very friendly to our plight and have been keeping us up to date on their investigation.
 In addition to contacting your state senators and assembly representatives, if you could contact Chase Hopkins in Bradford’s office and Ari Ruiz in Burke’s office, that would help us build a stronger case for the popularity of personal-use biofuel.